 "Storm water run-off flows over hard surfaces, picks up a lot of pollutants and then pollutes the harbor," said Lindquist.

 Sewage is also another major problem for the city and its harbor.
-With sewage parts over a hundred years old, sewage is frequently leaked into the harbor waters.
+With sewer parts over a hundred years old, sewage is frequently leaked into the harbor waters.

 A large rain storm hit Baltimore within 24 hours of the harbor's deadly transition late last week, pushing the bacteria-infested water out of the Jones Falls.
 The harbor returned to normal the next day.
 However, it is only a matter of time before the harbor again reverts back to its deadly green state.